Questions

 From the general format of a conditional with an

-block, what needs to be True and/or False in order for theelif
+elifblock, what needs to be True and/or False in order for theelifblock to evaluate?Is

 All subquestions of this problem will refer to this code snippet: